Pedagogical Innovation in STEM

 Biology

-In our Biology courses, students explore the scientific process and how it is used to understand living systems and the natural environment.
+The Department of Biology has changed the way students explore the scientific process and how it is used to understand living systems and the natural environment.
 Students examine topics such as evolution, biodiversity and the impact of human activity on ecosystems.
 Through a combination of lectures, laboratory work, and interactive learning, students develop a deeper understanding of biological concepts and their real-world applications.

 Looking Ahead